 “You blow in this end of the trombone and sound comes out of the other end and disrupts the universe.” – Roswell Rudd

-I met trombonist, composer Roswell Rudd by way of his partner, Verna Gillis, who I interviewed at her apartment in NYC.
-At the time, he had just completed a project with the Puerto Rican cuatro player, Yomo Toro and was embarking on a project with Cuban tres player, David Oquendo.
-Also, he was performing the occasional gig with his quartet and trombone band.
+I met trombonist, composer Roswell Rudd through his significant other, Verna Gillis.
+At the time, he had completed a project with the Puerto Rican cuatro player, Yomo Toro and was embarking on a project with the Cuban tres player, David Oquendo.
+Also, he was performing sporadically with his quartet and trombone band.

 Rudd is a trombonist from the generation of musicians that has forever defined jazz and free-form improvisation but, as you will see, there is much more to the man than meets the eye.